altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 {
-~A physical link, a touch to the arm on the first person Lenny saw and a short moment later Jochek joined him~ ~It was the a portly man that was his fair, who had been slumped over in coach unconscious~ ~Jocheck looked down at their new body~
+~A physical link, a touch to the arm on the first person Lenny saw and a short moment later Jochek joined him~ ~It was the a portly man that was his fair, who had been slumped over in coach unconscious~ ~Jochek looked down at their new body~
 "J::could have waited to find someone more fit?"
 *Lenny shrugged*
 "L::These are temporary, I'm not putting any work into this one."